Holy Basil stems and leaves silhouetted against a blue sky with clouds.

 Timing and Combining with Other Supplements

-- Timing: For stress relief and relaxation, consuming Holy Basil tea or supplements in the evening can help improve sleep quality.
-For cognitive benefits or enhanced focus, morning consumption may be more effective.
+• Timing: For stress relief or better sleep, Tulsi tea or supplements are best taken in the evening.
+For enhanced focus and mental clarity, a morning dose may be more effective.

 General Safety of Holy Basil